 I received a couple of great follow-up questions to last week’s discussion on the Caturra versus Castillo/Colombia debate.
 You were talking about varieties but the bags say varietals, is there a difference?

 Variety operates as a noun and varietal as an adjective.
 Variety can thus describe all of the genetically distinct types of the coffee plant.
 Bourbon or Typica are varieties of coffee.
 When talking about a specific instance of the variety, as in a individual farm or cooperative or crop, you can use the term varietal.
 Thus the new La Palmera contains Typica, Caturra and Bourbon varietals.

 A second question on coffee jargon: what is the difference between cultivar and variety? what is a hybrid?
-Cultivar is an interchangeable term with variety because it is a short form version of ‘cultivated variety’.
+Cultivar is (used) interchangeably with variety because it is a short form version of ‘cultivated variety’.
 I was relying on it last week to discuss the types of varieties historically propagated in labs rather than those mutations occurring in the natural environment.
 Last week, I used the handy Cafe Imports tree but this week let me crib from the SCAA: